ashmandias/FeralInfo/README.md

 The manager is offline, the slots are online.
 Please see status.feral.io for the latest up to date information

 This is an unofficial document.
 Anything on [status.feral.io](status.feral.io) trumps this infomation.
-This document was created to help answer frequest questions on IRC.
+This document was created to help answer frequent questions on IRC.

 ## Password questions